imrafaelmerino/vertx-effect/docs/README.md

 it's considered good practice).

 The **ask** method returns a lambda to establish bidirectional communication with a verticle.
-In contrast, the **tell** method would return a consumer because either no answer is expected or ignored Let's deploy our module and do some testing.
+In contrast, the **tell** method would return a consumer because the answer is either not expected or ignored.
+Let's deploy our module and do some testing.

 ```java
  @BeforeAll
  public static void prepare(final Vertx vertx,
                             final VertxTestContext context)